openclimatefix/nowcasting_forecast/README.md

 # make sessions
 with db_connection.get_session() as session:

-    # do domething with the database
+    # do something with the database
     pass
 ```